 - lang — sets the language of the storefront.
 Regularly, you don't need this parameter because Ecwid detects and enables appropriate language based on the customer's browser settings.
 More information about Ecwid automatic translations: Ecwid Translations

 One can use this parameter when building a multi-language site with different languages on separate site pages.
 When the language is defined in the code the store won't be translated automatically.
-To make a multi-language website create several tabs, let's say they will be named as "Store" (en), "Tienda" (es) and "Laden" (de).
+To make a multi-language website, create several tabs, let's say they will be named as "Store" (en), "Tienda" (es) and "Laden" (de).
 Then add the Ecwid code and define a language for it.
 Here is an example of the code to add a store in German.

 [ecwid widgets="productbrowser search" lang=de]

-To add a certain store category to a page, use the [ecwid] shortcode with ‘default_category_id’ parameter as described above.
+To add a certain store category to a page, use the [ecwid] shortcode with the ‘default_category_id’ parameter as described above.